appliedepi/intro_course/README.md

 -
 -

-Thank you to the Fulton County Board of Health, that provided example data (anonymized and scrambled) for the case study.
+The Fulton County Board of Health graciously provided example data (anonymized and scrambled) for a case study.
-Thank you to the {outbreak} package, which provided the basis for the dataset for the Ebola case study.
+The {outbreaks} package formed the basis for the dataset in the Ebola case study.

 # Terms of Use and License